All-Star Blitz: Blitz Bonanza

 In the Blitz Bonanza round, the champion was given one final puzzle to solve.
 Initially, the champion was told how many words the puzzle contained, but this would change in favor of revealing the information to the home audience and panel only.
 In order to reveal the puzzle pieces, the champion spun a large wheel that controlled a randomizer light on the board.
-Once the wheel stopped, the lit space was uncovered to reveal part of the puzzle.
-If the randomizer landed on an already revealed space, it was deemed a "wasted" spin.
+If the light stopped on a covered space, it was revealed; if it stopped on a revealed space, that spin was wasted.

-The wheel was spun four times.
+The champion spun the wheel four times.
 If fewer than four spaces were uncovered after the last spin, the champion was given the option to leave the board as it was or give up the prize package he/she had won in the main game in exchange for one more spin.
-Once all of the champion's spins were used, they were given 10 seconds to study the puzzle and each celebrity secretly wrote down a guess.
-If the champion solved the puzzle, they won a cash jackpot.
-If not, they received $250 for each celebrity who had the correct solution.
+After taking or declining this fifth spin, the champion was given 10 seconds to study the puzzle and each celebrity secretly wrote down a guess.
+The champion won a cash jackpot for solving the puzzle, or $250 per celebrity who had the correct answer in case of a miss.

 The jackpot had a starting value of $10,000.
 Initially, it increased by $5,000 for each time the Blitz Bonanza was not won and was capped at a maximum value of $25,000.
 Later, the cap was reduced to $20,000 and the increase for every unsuccessful attempt was reduced to $2,500.

 Champions remained on the show until they were defeated in the main game or had played the Blitz Bonanza four times.

 Broadcast history

 All-Star Blitz originally aired on ABC at 11:00 AM EST, replacing Trivia Trap and followed by the long-running Family Feud.
-However, the series found itself facing strong competition from the first half of the powerhouse The Price is Right on CBS and Wheel of Fortune on NBC.
+However, the series found itself facing strong competition from the first half of the powerhouse The Price Is Right on CBS and Wheel of Fortune on NBC.

 In June 1985, two months after All-Star Blitz premiered, Family Feud was cancelled, and All-Star Blitz moved up a half-hour to the 11:30 AM EST slot formerly occupied by Feud.
 However, now competing against the second half of Price, as well as Scrabble on NBC, ratings did not improve and All-Star Blitz ended its run on December 20, 1985.